-So grab a donation bag, light a candle, put on your favorite playlist, and let’s go through 21 clutter items you can toss today—and finally feel that weight lift off your shoulders.
+Take a donation bag, light a candle, put on your favorite playlist, and join me in going through 21 clutter items you can get rid of today, and give yourself a little relief!

 1. Expired Spices and Condiments

 That paprika from 2014?
-Yeah… it’s not adding flavor anymore.
-Toss expired spices, sauces, and condiments without hesitation.
+Yeah… It's not adding flavor anymore.
+Toss expired spice, sauce, or condiment without worry.

 Hack: Keep a Sharpie in your kitchen drawer and write the open date on jars and bottles—this makes it easier to know when to let go next time.